23d1/Modul-for-Craft-CMS-2/README.md

 ## To-do and known issues

 - Slideshows with "visible nearby" and no max-height set gets too much vertical padding.
-- Pasting SVG code for the logo in the `Globals/Site` doesn't work yet.
-Will likely be a different approach.
-- Add more customization options to the backend, like gutter widths and so forth.
+- Add more customization options to the backend, like max-width on/off and max-width value.
 - Slide text fields in Slideshows do nothing at the moment, but I have something built that needs a bit more work for the next release.
 - Make full render taxonomy/structure items page styling carry through.
 - Make menu toggle off enforceable on mobile devices.